Nighthawk (Marvel Comics): Tilda Johnson

-After meeting the Nighthawk of Earth-31916 and helping him defend Chicago from a group of white nationalists called the True Patriots, Tilda Johnson decides to reform her image as the supervillain Nightshade.
-She trains under Nighthawk and later joins the Avengers.
+After meeting the Nighthawk of Earth-31916 and helping him defend Chicago from a group of white nationalists called the True Patriots, Tilda Johnson decides to reform her image from her time as the supervillain Nightshade.
+Sometime later, they help Hawkeye and Red Wolf after they find barrels of epidurium, a synthetic skin used in the construction of Life Model Decoys (LMDs), on a truck that was hijacked.
+They go to an abandoned coal factory where they end up being attacked by armed soldiers led by an LMD of Nick Fury.
+After defeating the group, Tilda decides to join Hawkeye and Red Wolf on the Avengers, saying her goodbyes to Nighthawk.

-During the Secret Empire storyline, Johnson is revealed to have become the new Nighthawk after the Nighthawk of Earth-31916 was killed by Hydra soldiers.
+During the Secret Empire storyline, while Hawkeye joins the Underground resistance following Hydra's takeover in the United States, the rest of the team gather their own resistance army to help the people in rural areas who are being affected by Hydra's cruel treatment.
+Tilda Johnson is revealed to have become the new Nighthawk, after the Nighthawk of Earth-31916 was killed by Hydra soldiers.

 Powers and abilities

 Nighthawk is a skilled athlete who, courtesy of an alchemical potion, possesses enhanced strength and increased agility and durability from dusk until dawn.
 He has also used several costume aids, such as a jet-powered artificial wing system, artificial claw tips, lasers and projectile weapons.

 Other versions

 Kyle Richmond (Earth-712)

 Roy Thomas and penciller John Buscema created an alternate-universe team of heroes called the Squadron Supreme, who debut in The Avengers #85 (February 1971).
 After an initial skirmish with four Avengers, the teams unite to stop a common threat.
 The characters (including Nighthawk) are identical in name and appearance to the Squadron Sinister.

-Richmond later retires as Nighthawk, feeling that he can better serve the public good as a politician, eventually becoming President of the United States.
-However, Richmond is attacked by the Overmind, who embarks on a campaign of world domination while posing as him.
-Richmond is rescued by a psychic entity from Earth-616 with ties to that world's Kyle Richmond.
-When the other Squadron members are controlled by the Overmind, Hyperion and Nighthawk recruit the Defenders to help free the Squadron and defeat the Overmind.
+Richmond later retires as Nighthawk, feeling that he can better serve the public good as a politician, and eventually becomes President of the United States.
+However, Richmond is attacked by the Overmind, who embarks on a campaign of world domination using an artificial duplicate of him.
+The real Richmond is rescued by a psychic entity from Earth-616.
+When the other Squadron members, save for Hyperion, are mind-controlled by the Overmind, Hyperion and Nighthawk recruit the Defenders to help free the Squadron and defeat the alien threat.

 The Squadron's Earth is left in shambles after the Overmind's attempt to conquer the world.
 Led by Hyperion, the Squadron assumes control of the United States and transforms it into an utopia.
 Nighthawk opposes the Squadron's policies and forms a group called the Redeemers to combat them.
 A brutal battle ensues in which several members of both teams are killed, including Nighthawk.
 In response, the Squadron disbands and relinquishes control of the United States government.